herbix/hoi4modutilities/README.md

 * Edge lines on world map not alway fit edge of colors.
 * Event tree preview will duplicate events even they are same event if they are from different option.

-## Release Notes - [0.10.0]
+## Release Notes - [0.11.0]

 ### Added
-* Military industrial organization preview.
+* Preview map shows X and Z from HOI4 coordinate system.
+* Show resources of each state on previewed map.
+* Show river on previewed map.

-### Changed
+### Fixed
-* GFX index now searches `.gfx` recursively in `interface` folder.
-* Icons and buttons in preview GUI uses the first frame if the frame specified is not found.
+* Remove supply value if supply area is not enabled.

 ## Contribute
 * If you have any suggestion, feel free to create issue on this [Github repo](https://github.com/herbix/hoi4modutilities).